CRISES IN THE CAPITALIST SYSTEM

 7. Drop in Raw Material Prices.

-Due to the economic crisis in Europe, prices for African raw materials like cotton, cocoa, and minerals dropped, affecting African farmers and laborers.
+Due to the economic crisis in Europe, prices for African raw materials like cotton, cocoa, and minerals dropped due to low demand in Europe, affecting African farmers and laborers.

 8. Introduction of Agricultural Schemes.

-Colonial governments introduced schemes to increase raw material production (e.g., cotton and sisal) to help rebuild European economies.
+Colonial governments introduced schemes to increase raw material production cotton and sisal to help rebuild European economies.

 9. Cuts in Social Services.

-European colonial governments reduced spending on education, health, and infrastructure in Africa due to the economic strain caused by the war.
+European colonial governments reduced spending on education, health, and infrastructure in Africa due to the economic crisis caused by the war.

 THE GREAT ECONOMIC DEPRESSION (1929–1933).

-In the U.S., the crisis began shortly after the stock market crash on Tuesday, 29th October 1929, a day that came to be known as Black Tuesday.
-The crash sent Wall Street into a panic and wiped out millions of investors, shaking the foundations of the global capitalist economy.
+In the U.S., the crisis began after the stock market crash on Tuesday, 29th October 1929, a day that came to be known as Black Tuesday.

 CAUSES OF THE DEPRESSION.